WZBSocialScienceCenter/tmtoolkit/README.md

 * SciPy
 * NLTK
 * Pandas
+* Pyphen

 ### Optional packages

-For improved lemmatization of German texts, *Pyphen* and *pattern* should be installed.
-Please note that *pattern* is only available on Python 2.7.
+For improved lemmatization of German texts, *Pattern* should be installed.
+Please note that *Pattern* is only available on Python 2.7.

 For Excel export, *openpyxl* should be installed.